Satisfactory Academic Progress Policy

 Remedial and ESL Courses

-Financial assistance may be awarded to cover the cost of courses previously taken to improve a grade of D, F, W, NC, or I. Once a student passes a course, however, we will only pay for one subsequent attempt.
-Both attempts, even if aid was not received, will count in the SAP calculation.
+Financial assistance may be awarded to cover the cost of courses previously taken to improve a grade of D, F, W, NC, or I. However, once a student passes a course, Financial Aid will only award for one subsequent attempt.
+All attempts, even if aid was not received, will count in the SAP calculation.
 Repeated semester units will count toward the 90 unit maximum allowed.

 Financial Aid Warning